 This is incredibly important as the Middle Mississippi River has been designated

-3rd most endangered river in the United States.
+as the 3rd most endangered river in the United States.

 Several Network members and the mayors of the Mississippi River spoke up, now let’s unleash the power of River Citizens!
 Add your voice to this national discussion here by sending the Honorable Tom Vilsack, Secretary of the U.S. Department of Agriculture, a letter.
 We make it easy, you make it happen.